kedro-org/kedro-viz/README.md

 These need to be maintained at the same version number.

-The `Makefile` contains a `version` target which accepts the `VERSION` argument or environmental variable which will update both at the same time e.g.:
+The `Makefile` contains a `version` target which accepts the `VERSION` argument or environmental variable which will update all the files at the same time e.g.:

 ```bash
 make version VERSION=1.0.5